-- no hybrid exchange-correlation functionals yet - only C_1 symmetry point group for molecules and P_1 space group for periodic systems
+• only C_1 symmetry point group for molecules and P_1 space group for periodic systems

-Detailed description of methods implemented in the riper module is provided in Refs [127-131] and references therein.
+Detailed description of methods implemented in the riper module is provided in Refs [154-159] and references therein.
 Here, only a short summary of the underlying theory is provided.